The British Polygraph Society (BPS)

 Verify Your Examiner’s Credentials

-We strongly advise the public to verify the credentials of any polygraph examiner before booking a test.
-Many individuals who were expelled from the British Polygraph Association (BPA) due to not meeting professional standards now operate independently in the private market, misleading clients about their expertise.
+Before booking a polygraph test, it is essential to verify the credentials of the examiner.
+Unfortunately, some individuals who have been expelled from the British Polygraph Association (BPA) for failing to meet professional standards now operate independently in the private market, often misleading clients about their qualifications.

-As a professional and independent polygraph association, the British Polygraph Society (BPS) upholds the highest ethical and scientific standards in polygraph testing.
-Our members are rigorously trained, accredited, and committed to ethical practice.
+As an independent and professional association, the British Polygraph Society (BPS) is committed to maintaining the highest ethical, scientific, and professional standards in polygraph testing.
+All of our members are rigorously trained, fully accredited, and dedicated to ethical practice.

 The British Polygraph Society